-CEE Power, Serbian water levels forecast higher11.
-January 2012. / Uncategorized
+CEE Power, Serbian water levels forecast higher, Uncategorized

 Czech day ahead power dipped slightly on Tuesday as wind production in the region rose slightly and warmer-than-normal weather kept pressure on spot prices.